binary-manu/binary-is-better/_drafts/pw_lifecycle.md

 included.
 If the password is expired, PAM would return an error, preventing `ssh` from logging in.

-In this cases, it is better to configured the password to never expire, then set it to an unusable digest such as `*`.
+In this case, it is better to configure the password to never expire, then set it to an unusable digest such as `*`.
 As explained before, such a digest will never match the output of `crypt` so it is impossible to pass password validation.
 A the same time, this satisfies other checks